-- Shipping Insurance.
-Iran was able after 2016 to obtain shipping insurance as a result of U.S. waivers given to numerous insurers, as discussed above.
-However, as of August 7, 2018, U.S.-based shipping reinsurers no longer have active U.S. waivers, and Iranian shippers have been compelled to self-insure. - Accessibility of Hard Currency Assets Held Abroad.
-The 2011-2016 sanctions regime prevented Iran from accessing the hard currency in its accounts abroad.
-By January 2016, Iran's hard currency reserves held in foreign banks stood at about \$115 billion.97 Iranian officials stated in February 2016 that sanctions relief had allowed them to access the funds, and it could move the funds via renewed access to the SWIFT electronic payments system.
-Of this amount, about \$60 billion was due to creditors such as China or to repay nonperforming loans to Iranian energy companies working in the Caspian and Persian Gulf.
-After 2016, Iran kept most of its reserves abroad for cash management and to pay for imports, but Iran's foreign reserves again became restricted by reimposed U.S. sanctions in late 2018.
-The current total value of Iran's hard currency assets abroad has been estimated by U.S. officials as about \$85 billion, but only about 10% of that is accessible due to the U.S.-imposed restrictions.98 - Currency Decline.
-Sanctions caused the value of the rial on unofficial markets to decline about 60% from January 2012 until the 2013, when the election of Rouhani stabilized the rial at about 35,000 to the dollar.
-The reimposition of U.S. sanctions in 2018 caused the rial's value to plummet to 150,000 to the dollar by the November 5, 2018.
-The downturn made it difficult for Iranian merchants to import goods or properly price merchandise, and the government has banned the importation of 1,400 goods to preserve hard currency.
-However, Central Bank governor Abdulnaser Hemmati said government measures had caused the rial to appreciate substantially in 2019.99 - Inflation.
+- during 2020-2021.
+96 The estimates account for the effects of the COVID-19 pandemic and of U.S. sanctions. - Oil Exports.
+During the 2011-2015 sanctions period, Iran's crude oil sales fell from 2.5 mbd in 2011 to about 1.1 mbd by 2014.
+The JCPOA sanctions relief enabled Iran to increase its oil exports to 2011 levels, but the reimposition of U.S. sanctions-including termination of the SREs-has driven Iran's oil exports below 300,000 barrels per day in mid-2020. - Banking.
+Global banks mostly left the Iranian market during 2011-2015 and hesitated to reenter the Iran market after the 2016 easing of sanctions because of (1) reported concerns that the United States might still sanction their Iran transactions; (2) a lack of transparency in Iran's financial sector; (3) lingering concerns over past financial penalties for processing Iran-related transactions in the United States; and (4) the inability to use dollars in Iran-related transactions.
+Those banks that reentered the Iran market in 2016 exited again or limited their transactions with Iran after the U.S. reimposed sanctions in 2018. - Accessibility of Hard Currency Assets Held Abroad.
+During 2011-2016, sanctions prevented Iran from accessing the hard currency in its accounts abroad which, in January 2016, stood at about \$115 billion.
+Iran was able to access the funds during 2016-2018, but Iran's foreign reserves again became restricted by reimposed U.S. sanctions in late 2018.
+The current total value of Iran's hard currency assets abroad has been estimated by U.S. officials as about \$85 billion, but only about 10% of that is accessible due to the U.S.-imposed restrictions. - Currency Decline.
+For most of the period of JCPOA implementation (2016-2018), the market value of the rial was about 35,000 to the dollar.
+The reimposition of U.S. sanctions in 2018 caused the rial's value to plummet to 150,000 to the dollar by the November 5, 2018, and it reached its lowest levels ever (200,000 to the dollar) in late June 2020. - Inflation.
 The drop in value of the currency caused inflation to accelerate during 2011-2013 to a rate of about 60%-a higher figure than that acknowledged by Iran's Central Bank.
 As sanctions were eased, inflation slowed to the single digits by June 2016, meeting the Central Bank's stated goal.
-The U.S. exit from the JCPOA caused inflation to increase to nearly 40%, by the end of 2018, but the level stabilized in 2019, according to Iran's Central Bank governor.100 - Industrial/Auto Production and Sales.
-Iran's light-medium manufacturing sector was expanding prior to 2011, but its dependence on imported parts left the sector vulnerable to sanctions that reduced the availability of import financing.
-Iran's
+The U.S. exit from the JCPOA caused inflation to increase to nearly 40%, by the end of 2018, but the level stabilized in 2019, according to Iran's Central Bank governor. - Industrial/Auto Production and Sales.
+Iran's light-medium manufacturing sector was expanding prior to 2011, but its dependence on imported parts left the sector vulnerable to sanctions and vehicle production fell by about 60% from 2011 to 2013.
+The auto sector, and manufacturing overall, rebounded after sanctions were lifted in 2016, but declined again following the U.S. exit from the JCPOA.